henryphseven/Artificial_Intelligence/README.md

 Original source code: https://github.com/riyt/Wumpus_World_Student

 Project Description: The Wumpus World is a cave consisting of rooms connected by passageways.
-The project requires us to implement a Knowledge-based AI agent (i.e., MyAI), which is able to find gold and climb out of the cave.
+We are required to implement a Knowledge-based AI agent (i.e., MyAI), which is able to find gold and climb out of the cave.
 Please refer to "Student_Booklet.pdf" for more details.

 Project Report: Please refer to "project report.pdf"